jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-09-championship-weekend/draft/chapter-04.md

 "I workshopped it."
 Jordan pulled them both into a hug.
 "Seriously though, congratulations.
 You guys did it.
 You actually did it."

-More people crowded aroundteammates clapping Ethan on the back, Sophia's badminton friends hugging her, everyone talking at once about court and freedom and how amazing it all was.
+More people crowded around—teammates clapping Ethan on the back, Sophia's badminton friends hugging her, everyone talking at once about court and freedom and how amazing it all was.
 It was overwhelming but in a good way.
 These were their people.
 Their friends.
 Everyone who'd supported them through six weeks of legal hell.

-Maya materialized with drinkssoda for both of them, because alcohol after the day they'd had seemed like a terrible idea.
+Maya materialized with drinks—soda for both of them, because alcohol after the day they'd had seemed like a terrible idea.
 "To surviving!" she toasted.

 "To freedom!"
 Jordan added.